zhanghaoyang0/zhanghaoyang0/README.md

 # Tools
-<p> I make some tools and put them here (need more effort...).
-If you meet any qestion when using the tools, just tell me (zhanghaoyang0@hotmail.com).
+<p> I make some simple tools and would like to share with you.
+If you have any feedback please tell me via zhanghaoyang0@hotmail.com.

 <div align="center">